-One is a simple checklist that ends with a brief (canned) recommendation.
+One is a simple checklist that ends with a very brief recommendation.
 This report style often gives the appearance that the evaluator did not spend much time asking you questions in order to arrive at a fair and accurate conclusion about your use of alcohol, use of drugs, or the status of your mental health.

 The second type of assessment report is one that is more detailed and written to demonstrate a personal awareness of your situation.
-The report is clearly written in full sentences by a human being with first-hand knowledge and demonstrates an understanding of the language used in the court environment.
+The report is clearly written in full sentences (human not software generated) with first-hand knowledge and demonstrates an understanding of the language used in the court environment.
 When the reader reviews the report and sees a high-quality product, they typically have no concerns about whether the interview was done in person, over the phone, or by video conference (zoom, Facetime, etc.).